Honeyland: Conception and development

 Honeyland is Tamara Kotevska's and Ljubomir Stefanov's second collaboration on a documentary movie after Lake of Apples (2017).
 The movie was originally intended as government-funded documentary short focusing on the Bregalnica river and the preservation of the surrounding region in Lozovo municipality, central North Macedonia.
 The project was also part of the Swiss Agency for Development and Cooperation's program for preservation of North Macedonia's natural resources.
 Finance came from a $25,000 grant awarded by San Francisco International Film Festival's documentary fund and three million Macedonian denars awarded by North Macedonia Film Agency.

 Initially, the directors were planning to focus on the rotational farming practices of villagers inhabiting the area around Bregalnica.
 They also planned to follow the natural change of the river's flow that takes place every ten years.
 Upon arriving at the location, the film crew was introduced to Hatidže.
 Although initially reluctant to participate in the documentary, Hatidže agreed to get involved to send a message of sustainable living to the world.
 The film was going to focus on Hatidže's relationship with her mother and the directors had no conflict planned until the nomad family arrived sometime later.
 Hatidže and the nomad family were camera-shy at first but became used to the process as filming progressed.
-According to Kotevska, virtually none of the film's scenes are inauthentic – the only part that had to be recreated was the Sams’ arrival in the village, which the filmmakers had missed their first year of filming.
+According to Kotevska, virtually none of the film's scenes are inauthentic – the only part that had to be recreated was the Sams' arrival in the village, which the filmmakers had missed during their first year of filming.